Smart Saving for College—Better Buy Degrees

 - Administration/Management Fee.
 This is the total annual college savings plan operating expenses expressed as a percentage of the plan's assets.
 For example, an expense ratio of 1 percent represents an annual charge to the plan's assets—including your proportional interest in those assets—of 1 percent per year.

 - Underlying Fund Expenses.
 Because college savings plan portfolios typically invest in a number of mutual funds, they bear part of the fees and expenses of these underlying funds.
 This expense is expressed as a percentage of a mutual fund's assets.
-The college savings plan’s offering circular or prospectus may contain fund expense percentages for each mutual fund in its portfolios.
+Because college savings plan investment portfolios sometimes invest in a number of mutual funds, the offering circular or prospectus may contain fundexpense percentages for each of these funds.

 Download the print version: